thesixmax/polygoneR/README.md

 # **polygone:** functions for manipulating polygon and linestring data in R

 This package is a an extension of existing R packages such as *sf* and *lwgeom*.
-The aim is to simplify common tasks carried out on spatial data such as computing contiguities, determine leaf nodes and merging polygons.
+The aim is to simplify common tasks carried out on spatial data such as computing contiguities, determine leaf nodes and conditional merging of polygons.

 ## Installation